non_ exhaustive_ switch_ expression

-The type '{0}' is not exhaustively matched by the switch cases since it doesn't match '{1}'.
+The type '{0}' isn't exhaustively matched by the switch cases since it doesn't match the pattern '{1}'.

 Description